Newborn Jaundice

 Extra feedings.
 Taking in more breast milk or formula will help your baby poop more often, which can help clear out bilirubin from the body.
 Or, if your baby is having trouble breastfeeding, your doctor may recommend you feed them breast milk from a bottle or also feed them formula.

 Phototherapy.
 The doctor puts your baby under blue-green lights.
 It can help bilirubin leave their body in their urine.
-They'll wear a diaper only so that most of their skin can soak up the light.
+They'll wear only a diaper so that most of their skin can soak up the light.
 They’ll wear patches to protect their eyes.
 The light may come from a special pad or mattress that puts out blue-green light.

 Intravenous immunoglobulin (IVIg).
 If your baby's jaundice happens because they have a different blood type from their mom, your doctor may need to give them a blood protein through an IV that helps stop the breakdown of red blood cells.